hcombs/Sudoku/README.md

 # Sudoku
 Sudoko Puzzle for Graphical Application Design Class

-I made the original Sudoko puzzle in C# using WinForms.
+I made the original Sudoku puzzle in C# using WinForms.
 I recreated this project in javascript because I plan on placing it on my personal website for my portfolio.
 I use a backtracking algorithm to create the puzzle.

 A video of the old project can be seen [here.](https://www.youtube.com/watch?v=5hUSE0_69rw)